 This post may contain affiliate links.
 Please read my disclosure for more info.

-If you ask someone what their biggest regret is when it comes to their blog, you’ll probably get some variation of the same response: they wish they had started sooner.
+It’s probably some variation of the same answer: they wish they had started sooner.

 I know you probably hear this all the time, but most of the doubts and fears you have about anything are all in your head!
 It’s really true.

-So, whether you’re looking to build a blog that may one day be a full-time business or just looking for a creative outlet for something to do when you’re not listening to Minecraft stories or picking up Legos, consider this the push you’ve been waiting for.
+So, whether you’re looking to build a blog that may one day be a full-time business or you want a creative outlet for when you’re not listening to Minecraft stories or picking up Legos…

-You’re only 4 steps away from having a brand new shiny blog to call your own.
+You’re only a few short steps away from having a brand new shiny blog to call your own.

 Step 1: Decide what you will blog about